EnMAP-Box/enmap-box-documentation/source/usr_section/usr_installation.rst

       **Install QGIS via the official Standalone/OSGeo4W Installer**

-         Install either the current QGIS Long Term Release (LTR) or the current QGIS Latest Release (LR) to run the latest EnMAP-Box.
+         Install either the current QGIS Long Term Release (LTR) or the current QGIS Latest Release (LR) to run the latest EnMAP-Box using the QGIS installer from https://www.qgis.org/en/site/forusers/alldownloads.html#windows.
-         You can `get the QGIS Standalone Installer here <https://www.qgis.org/en/site/forusers/alldownloads.html#windows>`_.

          For beginners, we recommend using the standalone installers.
 More advanced QGIS users can use OSGeo4W installer, which eases updates of existing QGIS installation.